CYPT71/LoginRegisterPage/README.md

 go run .
 ```

+The compose file now also provides a Redis instance exposed on `6379` used to
+store user sessions when `SessionStore=redis`.

 ## Environment variables

 Set the following variables in a `.env` file or your shell. `JWTSecret` is optional but recommended in production.